ocaml/opam/master_changes.md

   * `OpamSystem.copy_dir`: two-pass `rsync` copy for `MSYS2`, to handle symlinks [#4817 @jonahbeckford]
   * `OpamSHA`: use now only `sha`, some function removed (`shaxxx`, `shaxxx_bytes`, etc.) [#5042 @kit-ty-kate]
   * `OpamCoreConfig.r`: remove openssl related config: `use_openssl` parameter & config field, and `OPAMUSEOPENSSL` environment variable [#5042 @kit-ty-kate]
+  * `OpamFilename`: add a `SubPath` submodule to handle multi-platform subpath specifications.
+It has an effect on a lot of functions signatures [#4876 @rjbou]